-An ist is simply a bias or leaning away from something, or toward it.
+First, an ist is simply a bias or leaning either away from or toward something.
 Hence Botanists lean toward botany, not away from it.
 So don’t worry, if you’re a botanist, I’m not going to ask you to renounce botany (though you may want to lighten up on those anti-biologist jokes).
-We avoid what we do not understand.
-We are drawn to what we understand.
+We lean away from what we do not understand.
+We lean toward what we understand.
 And we all understand our own race better than anyone else’s.
 Still, the way it is isn’t the way it has to be.
 Or should be.

 The church I attend is trying to become multiracial.
 To that end, our leaders visited another church that is much further down this road, and asked, “What’s the key?”

 “Intentionality,” they answered.
 Two former congregations, one black, one white, merged into one.
 The former pastors became co-pastors, the black choir and white worship band became one worship team.
 Sound inspiring?
 It was.
 Eventually.
 But initially—for the first two or three years—it was frustrating, jarring, and for many simply too much to bear.

 The word “they” was used with sickening regularity.
 More than half of the members of both former congregations left, uncomfortable over the loss of their style, their traditions.
 What remained was a reduced body of dogged believers who were willing to sacrifice what was for what could be.

 The real change came not from policies or preaching, or even multicolored pew sitting, but from small groups.
 Groups intentionally made up of black and white members began meeting in homes.
 They shared and prayed.
 It was awkward at first, so they shared and prayed about that.

 Eventually they began to weep and rejoice over each other’s tragedies and triumphs.
 They became part of one another’s lives, attending weddings, funerals, birthday parties, grill-outs.
 The need for intentionality didn’t go away—it never does.
 But now they are an us, and when they have issues they are “us issues.”
 In other words, they are family.